RichardDooling/Entertainment_Law/Defamation/Defamation.md

 Or some other species of reality entertainment?

-Stories, songs, movies, even photos about real people, may defame them, if those works of art contain or suggest false statements of fact.
+Stories, songs, movies, even photos about real people, may be defamatory if those works of art contain or suggest false statements of fact.

 <!-- Add bare essentials  -->